If you cannot play the “How to Apply” video, try watching it here.

 2. Make sure you’ve met all the requirements

 Have you met the English language requirement?
 Have you met UBC’s general admission requirements (for Canadian students and for international students)?
-Have you met the requirements for your program of interest?
+Have you met the requirements for your degree of interest?
 Have you prepared for UBC’s online application?

 3. Begin your application